Problem Description

 Space and Time Complexity

-Time Complexity: O(E log E + E * α(N)), where E is the number of edges, and α(N) is the inverse Ackermann function that grows very slowly.
-Space Complexity: O(N + E), where N is the number of vertices and E is the number of edges.
+Time Complexity: O(E^2 * α(N)) where E is the number of edges and α is the inverse Ackermann function.
+Space Complexity: O(N + E) for the Union-Find data structure and edge storage.

 Solution